 The Harm of Skipping Vaccinations or Delaying

 There are many reasons parents give for delaying a vaccination, from "My baby cries when she gets the shot," to "My child is too young to get so many vaccines."
 More important than all of these excuses is one simple fact: A child's immune system is more vulnerable without vaccinations.
-And if it weren't for vaccinations, many children would become crippled or die from the severity of diseases such as measles, pertussis and Hib.
+And if it weren't for vaccinations, many children could become seriously ill or even die from diseases such as measles, mumps and whooping cough.
 See "The Diseases Vaccines Prevent and How" for more information.

 We live in an increasingly global world, with increased risks around every corner.
 Travelers entering into New York create an even greater risk of exposure.
 On a regular basis there is a new report regarding a disease outbreak somewhere in the world - including in the United States and New York State.
 The Centers for Disease Control and Prevention reports outbreaks around the world and provides health information for travel to more than 200 international destinations. (cdc.gov) From mumps, to pertussis to the measles, diseases once thought to be eradicated are coming back because people are not being vaccinated as they once were.
 If you think tears from a needle are hard to watch, imagine the suffering your child will experience if he or she contracts a serious disease that could have been prevented.

 While misinformation in the media has led many parents to delay vaccinations as a result of either Dr. Andrew Wakefield's false claims about autism or Dr. Bob's Alternative Schedule (aap.org), many diseases have begun to reemerge among children around the world.
 Don't let your child become a statistic -- make sure they get all the recommended vaccinations.
 And if you're worried about autism, visit "The Truth About Autism."